2015 Zambian presidential election: Results

 Lungu won by a narrow plurality of just 27,757 votes (1.68%).
 Hichilema denounced the elections as a sham and urged his supporters to remain calm and prepare for the next general elections in 2016.

-Four votes appear to be unaccounted for.
+Four voters appear to be unaccounted for.
 The final results released by the Electoral Commission of Zambia on its website indicate the total registered voters as 5,166,084, as opposed to 5,166,088 previously published in the Certified Register of Voters.

 Aftermath

 Lungu was inaugurated as the sixth President on 25 January 2015 at the National Heroes Stadium in the capital Lusaka.
 Zimbabwean President Robert Mugabe attended the swearing in ceremony in his capacity as the Chairman of the Southern African Development Community.
 Nkosazana Dlamini-Zuma, the Chairperson of the African Union Commission, congratulated the Zambian people on the successful elections.